pnts/methodandmatter/source/words-make-worlds/unbundling-leadership.html.md

 #### Development & Growth:
 - What assumptions am I making about what each person needs to grow?
-- How often do I ask "What do you think?" before offering my own perspective?
+- How often do I ask “What do you think?” before offering my own perspective?
 - When have I seen someone surprise themselves with their own capability?

 #### Creating Safety: